-Winifred once languished in style limbo.
-But could this 1910s favorite be ready for revival?
+The baby name Winifred once languished in style limbo.
+But this 1910s favorite is ready for revival.

 Thanks to Lola for suggesting our Baby Name of the Day.

-Then again, Gwendolyn makes more sense.
+That might’ve come as a surprise, but Gwendolyn makes sense.
 It hovered just outside of the US Top 100 in the 1940s and 50s, and the show took place during the 1960s.

 Other famous Winnies include AA Milne’s lovable, huggable, stuffed-with-fluff bear; a twentieth century comic strip character; and a witch from children’s books.

-Most recently, the name made headlines when Jimmy Fallon and Nancy Juvonen named their first daughter Winnie after Lake Winnipesaukee.
+Talk show host Jimmy Fallon and wife Nancy Juvonen named their first daughter Winnie after Lake Winnipesaukee.

 In the age of Sadie, there’s no question that Winnie stands alone.